-Because of concerns for the spread of coronavirus (Covid-19) and following advice from the San Mateo County Health Department, the Bill & Jean Lane Education Center remains closed.
+Because of concerns for the spread of coronavirus (Covid-19) and following advice from the San Mateo County Health Department, the Bill & Jean Lane Education Center reopened March 5, but face masks are required.
 We will continue to monitor recommendations from federal, state and local health departments and follow their guidance.
 Please check back frequently for more information.

 The Bill and Jean Lane Education Center is Edgewood Park’s beautiful, environmentally friendly building.
 The Ed Center is a portal for school children, nature seekers and park visitors to understand and explore Edgewood’s rare and interesting life forms, fascinating soils, and mosaic of plant communities and wildlife habitats.

-The Education Center is open weekends from 9:30 a.m. to 4:00 p.m. and on Wednesdays from 9:30 a.m. to 12:30 p.m.
+Currently, the Education Center is open Saturdays and Sundays, 10 a.m. – 2 p.m.
 We invite you to stop by for a chat with one of our volunteer docents and to check out these permanent exhibits and changing displays.
 We also have some great Edgewood Park gear for sale.
 All proceeds and donations help us support the park you love.

 The Friends of Edgewood Quilt